YYBer/FVoice-Auth/README.md

 2. Detect if it is the same person's voiceprint
 3. Storing after encrypt and Comparing encrypted Voiceprints
 4. Directly open walletConnect to let user scan QRcode
-5. Integrate OpenAI whisper transform user voice to text, if we detect swap key word than execute swap
+5. Integrate OpenAI whisper transform user voice to text after successfully compare user voice encrypted data, if we detect swap key word than execute swap connect with 1inch

 ### Run it